-The White Birch (Paper Birch, or Canoe Birch) is a quintessential Northwoods tree, can grow up to 50-75 feet tall, with a single or multi-trunked structure and striking, white, peeling bark.
+The Paper Birch, a quintessential Northwoods tree, can grow up to 50-75 feet tall, with a single or multi-trunked structure and striking, white, peeling bark.
 Interestingly, Paper Birch trees serve as larval hosts for two types of caterpillars: the Luna Moth (Actias luna) and Eastern Tiger Swallowtail (Papilio glaucus).